 There are several types of IP protection available.

 Registered IP rights, including trademarks and patents, need to be formally registered.
 Most of the products around you have a trademark in one form or another, like the Apple logo on your Mac.

 Depending on your strategy, not registering your IP rights may be the optimal option.
 For example, the Coca Cola secret recipe and KFC’s 11 secret herbs and spices are very highly guarded trade secrets protected through confidentiality agreements and policies.
 This strategy works better for Coca Cola and KFC than patenting, so the recipes are not subject to public disclosure.

-1. Identify all of your IP
+Identify all of your IP

-2. Think about which IP protection type best suits your business
+Think about which IP protection type best suits your business

-3. Search the relevant databases
+Search the relevant databases

-Develop an infringement strategy and consider IP insurance
+Develop an infringement strategy

-Unsure where to start?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 1000+ expert lawyers or to get answers to your legal questions.
+Want further information?
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest legal marketplace.